 If your income hasn't kept pace with inflation this year, you may soon get some financial relief in the form of a tax cut.

-The Internal Revenue Service (IRS) has released adjustments to tax brackets for 2023, adding thousands of dollars to most marginal tax brackets, and potentially protecting more of your income from taxes next year.
-The 7.1% adjustment is one of the biggest in decades, and more than twice what it was in 2022.
+The Internal Revenue Service (IRS) has released adjustments to tax brackets for 2024, adding thousands of dollars to most marginal tax brackets, and potentially protecting more of your income from taxes next year.
+The 5.4% adjustment is lower than the 7.1% increase for 2023, but still one of the highest in years, and higher than the current rate of inflation.

 Additionally, the standard deduction will rise.
-For married couples the bump up is $1,800 to $27,700.
-For single filers, it's an increase of $900 to $13,850.
-The adjustment reflects record inflation of 8.2% through September 2022, and if your income didn't quite keep up with the runaway price increases on everyday items from gas to groceries, the good news is you may find yourself with a bit more money when it comes time to settle your tax bill.
+For married couples the bump up is $1,500 to $29,200.
+For single filers, it's an increase of $750 to $14,600.
+The adjustment reflects inflation through October 2023, and if your income didn't quite keep up with continuing price increases on everyday items from gas to groceries, the good news is you may find yourself with a bit more money after you settle your tax bill.

 Why do tax brackets change?